Updated June 2024

 You’re reading our blog, so we hope you’ll forgive our confidence in putting ourselves first on the list.

-RingCentral offers a 100% free tier (RingCentral Video Pro) that offers messaging and video conferencing for teams.
-The app comes with a feature list that’s especially robust given that it’s, well, free.
-With a generous 100-participant limit, unlimited 1-on-1 meetings (with a 24-hour time limit), and 10 hours of meeting recordings (which can be stored for seven days), it’s a free messaging app that can handle a variety of other everyday tasks for you too:
+With a generous 100-participant limit, unlimited 1-on-1 meetings (with a 50-minute meeting cap), and five hours of meeting recordings (which can be stored for seven days), it’s a free messaging app that can handle a variety of other everyday tasks for you too:

 There’s also screen sharing and a team calendar available so you can assign tasks and create events that are visible to your team:

-And of course, at any pricing tier, RingCentral is easy to set up and start using on both desktop and mobile.
+And, of course, at any pricing tier, RingCentral is easy to set up and start using on both desktop and mobile.

 The verdict: